Kusainov/czech-banking-fin-analysis/README.md

 # Czech Bank's Financial Data Analysis.
 Moving from gut feeling to data-driven decisions.
 Data analysis of a real Czech bank.

+### Motivation
+The notebook contains overview of following questions and even more than that:
+-  Customers age and gender population overview.
+-  Can we identify most attractive districts in Czech Republic for future marketing campaigns?
+Criteria: higher number of inhabitants, prominent average salary and low level of clients representation.
+-  Credit department efficiency overview within country: which districts are giving mostly “good” or “bad” loans?
+-  Bank’s funds inflows and outflows analysis.
+Does the bank face negative cash flow rarely or often?
+Is there any patterns for funds outlay?

 ### Install
 This project requires Python 3.x and the following Python libraries installed: